The Greek government wastes national and EU funds on the cruel and dying fur industry

 The Greek government is financing the establishment of new fur farms, the expansion and modernization of existing ones, fur manufacturing and pelt processing facilities, as well as promotional activities such as assisting fur companies in taking part in exhibitions and trade missions aimed at of increasing sales.

-This huge financial support resulted in a significant increase in the number of fur farms (from 43 in 2011 to 131 in 2018).
+This huge financial support resulted in a significant increase in the number of fur farms (from 43 in 2011 to 131 in 2018) but due to the declining fur trade this number dropped to 112 in 2019.
 Investors were also misled into believing that there is a bright future in the fur trade and the many investment schemes gave them incentives to invest in the fur sector.

 However, the reality proved to be quite different than it was expected.
 Despite this huge financial support, Greek fur exports have fallen dramatically in recent years, proving these investments to be, not only totally unsuccessful, but also an enormous waste of public money.
 Those who have invested in this activity, have been experiencing severe financial difficulties for a long time, resulting in many of them either stopping their operations entirely or operating at well below capacity.

 Furthermore, reports compiled in the Region of Dytiki Makedonia (West Macedonia), where the fur is being produced, show tourism is at the lowest level in the country.
 This clearly proves, the devastating impact of the fur industry on the region, by preventing other economic activities, such as tourism, from being developed, which could create a wealth of new jobs as an alternative to this outdated industry.
 It is important to note, that Dytiki Makedonia consistently has the highest unemployment rates in Greece and, according to Eurostat, is also the first on the list of all the Regions in the EU.
 This means that the fur industry which has reigned supreme in the region for so many years, not only failed to tackle the unemployment, but on the contrary is actually responsible for the deplorably high unemployment rate.